Setting expectations can be extremely user-friendly. Displaying read times on websites for content fits into that category.

-LinkedIn also recently rolled out their own version.
+LinkedIn also shows its own version.

 LinkedIn lets users know that it will take them roughly 7 minutes to read my article.
 That’s good to know before deciding to click over.
 That same article is listed on my blog to take 10 minutes.